Quadratic relations between Bessel moments: Pairings on the Kl2 connection and its moments

 \section{Pairings on the \texorpdfstring{$\Kl_2$}{Kl2} connection and its moments}

-In this section, we explain the algebraic duality pairing on $\Sym^k \Kl_2$ that gives rise to the de Rham intersection pairing and we endow the associated local system of flat sections $\Sym^k \Kl_2^\nabla$ with a $\QQ$-structure and a topological duality pairing compatible with it that will give rise to the Betti intersection pairing.
+In this section, we explain the algebraic duality pairing on $\Sym^k \Kl_2$ that gives rise to the de Rham intersection pairing.
+On the other hand, we endow the associated local system of flat sections $\Sym^k \Kl_2^\nabla$ with a $\QQ$-structure and a topological duality pairing that will give rise to the Betti intersection pairing.